• Skip to primary navigation

 Luke had soft stools and diarrhea.
 It kept getting worse.
 The vet gave him medications and said to feed him a bland diet of boiled chicken and white rice.
 Things were looking good after a few days.
 A week later I started the process of switching him back to the dog food.

 The loose stools and diarrhea started again.
 The vet did more tests.
-More medications given to Luke.
+More medications were given to Luke.
 Back to the boiled chicken and white rice.
 His poop started firming up then it would be loose again.
 It was frustrating.

 Some research led me to think rice could be causing his digestive issues.
 I decided to only give him boiled chicken.
 That did the trick!
 His poop was back to normal firmness.